hitokiri-mata/katacoda-courses/kubernetes-serverless/nuclio/step2-registry.md

-OpenFaaS requires a container registry during the build, push and deploy phases.
+Nuclio requires a container registry during the build, push and deploy phases.
 It defaults to using Docker Hub, but there is no need to shuttle private images over the internet.
 Instead we keep all this pushing and pulling in a local registry.

 There are many options for standing up a container registry.
 We prefer a pure Kubernetes solution and install a registry through the [stable Helm chart](https://github.com/helm/charts/tree/master/stable/docker-registry#docker-registry-helm-chart).